Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Create' and the resource 'GitHub Actions CI/OIDC deploy binding', and distinguishes it from sibling tools like ci_get_binding, ci_list_bindings, and ci_revoke_binding by specifying it sends a locally signed delegation.
-It also notes what the tool does not do (sign or broaden authority), providing a precise purpose.
+The description clearly states the verb 'Create' and the resource 'GitHub Actions CI/OIDC deploy binding', with the mechanism 'sending a locally signed delegation'.
+It distinguishes from sibling tools like ci_get_binding, ci_list_bindings, and ci_revoke_binding by specifying the creation action.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.